seika-afk/seika-afk/README.md

 I work across full-stack, backend, and ML/MLOps + generative AI — but the part I actually care about is what's underneath: data flow, failure modes, the plumbing nobody sees until it breaks.
-I build clones of well-established platforms as a way of reverse-engineering how serious systems are put together, and freelance on work where I get to own the whole shape of a thing, not just a slice of it.
+I like Reverse Engineering  and freelance on work where I get to own the whole shape of a thing, not just a slice of it.

 ```